fitnesswanderer/Sales-Forecasting/README.md

 at what time during the year.

  ## Problem Statement
- The datatset is from a retail store that has multiple outlets across the country and  are facing issues in managing the inventory - to match the demand with respect to supply.
+ The dataset is from a retail store that has multiple outlets across the country and  are facing issues in managing the inventory - to match the demand with respect to supply.
 The task is to come up with useful insights using the data and make prediction models to forecast the sales for X number of months/years.

  ## Project Objective